 Join us for the first of a three-part series on blended learning.
 Participants will learn strategies to purposefully balance online and face-to-face instruction by applying the principles of backward design and the blended learning models.
 Using overarching course goals as a starting point, participants will begin defining the application of blended learning principles to their unique context.
-Before attending the workshop, participants will be asked to complete a brief introductory tutorial on blended learning in Canvas.

 Workshop Learning Objectives:

 Upon completing this workshop, you should be able to:

 1. Define blended learning in your own words